hermnchn/blog/README.md

 - 📫 How to reach me either on Linkedin or Twitter.

 Status: Finish moving and close to being done unpacking my stuff.
+Reorganizing everything atm.
+Might check out a few bootcamps for fun.

 Project(s): Re-evaluating everything I done so far.